Actyx/Actyx/web/developer.actyx.com/blog/2020-08-26-optimizing-differential-dataflow-applications-strings.md

 ## Introduction

-Differential dataflow is written in [Rust](https://www.rust-lang.org/), a modern programming language that helps building reliable and secure software.
+Differential dataflow is written in [Rust](https://www.rust-lang.org/), a modern programming language that helps build reliable and secure software.

 :::note